ismail-kucukbayrak/Recycling-Platform/README.md

 ### 👤 Resident
 - Register and log in to the system
-- Add recyclable waste (paper, glass, electronic)
+- Add recyclable waste (cardboard, glass, electronic)
 - View personal waste reports

 ### 🚛 Collector Company